My Garden Zone Is

-Loblolly Pine trees continue to lead the league in terms of ROI because they grow quickly and produce high-quality lumber for construction and wooden product manufacturing.
+Loblolly Pine trees continue to lead the league in ROI because they increase and produce high-quality lumber for construction and wooden product manufacturing.
 These evergreen conifers can grow at a rate of 2-feet annually.
-In North America, more Loblolly Pine trees grow than any other species, with the exception of Red Maples.
+In North America, more Loblolly Pine trees grow than any other species, except Red Maples.
 They typically mature to upwards of 90 feet.

 TN Nursery Has Evergreen Conifers & Pine Trees Available

-If you are considering evergreens to enhance your landscape or plan a timber harvest, we stock a wide variety of evergreens that acclimate well to this region.
+If you consider evergreens to enhance your landscape or plan a timber harvest, we stock a wide variety of evergreens that acclimate well to this region.
 If you would like more information about evergreen conifers and pine trees, contact our TN nursery today.